FbW-E01/TeamOne-StringsObjects/README.md

 }]*/
 ```

-7. Write a JavaScript function to fill an array with values (numeric, string with one character) on supplied bounds.
+7. Function to fill an array with values (numeric, string with one character) on supplied bounds.

 ```js
 console.log(num_string_range("a", "z", 2));
 // ["a", "c", "e", "g", "i", "k", "m", "o", "q", "s", "u", "w", "y"]
 ```

-8. Write a JavaScript program to create a Clock.
-   `Note`: The output will come every second.
+8. Function to start a Clock and output every second.

 ```js
 "14:37:42";